antarcticrainforest/cr2-converter/README.md

 ## Google Cloud App Setup

-To use this script, you'll need to retrieve OAuth credentials and configure the destination directories for CR2 and JPG files.
+To use this script, you'll need to retrieve OAuth credentials and configure the destination directories for RAW and JPG files.
 Obtaining OAuth Credentials

 1. Go to the Google Developers Console.